janakan97/AmazonReviewAnalysiswithLLM/README.md

 # AmazonReviewAnalysiswithLLM
-The project investigates the use of Large Language Models (LLMs) for sentiment analysis on  Amazon reviews.
+The project investigates the use of Large Language Models (LLMs) for sentiment analysis on  Amazon reviews with a limit of 5000.
+It focuses on finding a suitable LLM for sentiment analysis and comparing its performance with traditional machine learning models.
+This study provides insights into the efficacy of LLMs for sentiment analysis, offering valuable comparisons with traditional approaches.